xcube-dev/xcube/docs/source/overview.rst

 11. configure xcube datasets and publish them through the xcube server using the :doc:`cli/xcube_serve` tool.

-You may then use a WMTS-compatible client to visualise the datasets or develop your own client that will make use of the xcube's REST API.
+You may then use a WMTS-compatible client to visualise the datasets or develop your own xcube server client that will make use of the xcube's REST API.

 The easiest way to visualize your data is using the xcube :doc:`viewer`, a single-page web application that